The SNWA was formed in 1991 to manage regional water resources. Play

 Learn how to find leaks inside and outside your home.Launch

-The Southern Nevada Water Authority (SNWA) is a cooperative agency formed in 1991 to address Southern Nevada's unique water needs on a regional basis.
+The Southern Nevada Water Authority (SNWA) is a cooperative, not-for-profit water utility formed in 1991 to address Southern Nevada's unique water needs on a regional basis.
 SNWA officials are charged with managing the region's water resources and providing for Las Vegas Valley residents' and businesses' present and future water needs.

-SNWA is governed by a seven-member agency comprised of representatives from each of its member organization.
+SNWA is governed by a seven-member board of directors comprised of representatives from each of its member organizations.
 These member agencies are:

 Thanks largely to community compliance with conservation measures and participation in water-efficiency programs, the community is continuing a trend of declining water use.
 More »